 “I just don't know,” Marion said.
 “I'm not comfortable, and until I know, I'm not going to drink from the water.”

-“I think it comes down to trust number one,” said Andrew Whelton, an associate professor and researcher in civil, environmental, and ecological engineering at Purdue University.
-After the Camp Fire raged through the region, Whelton worked with local, state and federal agencies to clean up water contamination in Butte County.
+“I think it comes down to trust number one,” said Andrew Whelton, an associate professor and researcher in civil, environmental and ecological engineering at Purdue University.
+After the Camp Fire raged through the region in 2018, Whelton worked with local, state and federal agencies to clean up water contamination in Butte County.

 According to Whelton, the agencies involved in the response to the CZU Lightning Complex Fire should have issued an order that barred the use of any water in impacted Santa Cruz County neighborhoods.